Jinhong19/cs326-final-iota/docs/milestone3.md

 # Division of Labor
 Jinhong Gan: set up mongodb and connected it with routers, implemented create, update, and read order funtionality from frontend to database, helped with rendering restaurant menu.

-Dongwei Wu: Created restaurant collection on mongoDB for application to use, implemented read function (findOneRestaurant()) for restaurant.
+Dongwei Wu: Created restaurant collection on mongoDB for application to use, implemented read function (findOneRestaurant()) for restaurant and connect it from frontend to database.

 Rudra Guin: Helped with creating and modifying documents of collections for the mongoDB database that were used for our app.
 Assisted with the front end and back end.